Best payment plans for real estate projects in

 such payments are common in long-term installment plans for plots, houses, and

-stages such as completing infrastructure, grey structure, or finishing
+such as completing infrastructure, grey structure, or finishing works ensuring

-works ensuring that the project continues to move forward with sufficient
+that the project continues to move forward with sufficient funding.

 Lump sum payments are usually linked to important phases of a project’s